Rental law reform

 From 20 October 2021

-The temporary regulatory measures that were introduced under the COVID-19 residential tenancies response have become permanent.
+The temporary regulatory measures that were introduced under the COVID-19 residential tenancies response for domestic and family violence became permanent.

 Renters experiencing DFV: